 The last station on the branch line is Parkend.
 This is a train station with a footbridge over the train line where you can view the trains from above or take photos.

-Parkend has 2 public houses, The Woodman and the Fountain Inn, it has a quaint village shop to stock up on supplies.
-Also in Parkend is Forest Outdoors, a shop for adventurers and those who partake in outdoor activities.
+Parkend has 2 public houses, The Woodman and the Fountain Inn.
+It has a quaint village shop to stock up on supplies.
+Also in Parkend are Forest Outdoors, a shop for adventurers and those who partake in outdoor activities.
 For those that like churches and religious architecture, St Paul’s church is near to the station.

 The Woodman is a well-decorated place with an inviting dining room, a welcoming bar, and ample seating outside.
 This is a traditional country pub that has lunch and dinner menus and a special Sunday roast menu.
 The dinner menu includes; wild boar, a rump of lamb, home-made pie of the day and a trio of local sausages.
 For those not wanting meat, they have options.
 Their menu includes dishes like vegetarian lasagne, breaded Brie, or smoked salmon.